MicroLua/MicroLua/README.md

 inevitably leads to either limiting features to the common denominator, or introducing a complex configuration system.

-Moreover, MicroLua integrates directly with the build system of the pico-sdk, which is strongly tied to the RP2040.
+Moreover, MicroLua integrates directly with the build system of the Pico SDK, which is strongly tied to the RP2040.
 Supporting other microcontrollers would require a different build system.